-When efficiency is a serious concern, you may need more control over the saving of undo information than that provided by the UNDOABLY macro.
+Efficiency and overhead are serious considerations for the execution of a user program.
+Thus, the programmer may need more control over the saving of undo information than that provided by the UNDOABLY macro.

-To make a function undoable, you can simply substitute the corresponding undoable function in your program.
+To make a function undoable, you can simply substitute the corresponding undoable function if you want to make a destructive operation in your own program undoable.
 When the undoable function is called, it will save the undo information in the current event on the history list.